Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

-\paragraph{\bf Initial task size} We evaluate the proposed algorithm in the settings, where the initial task is small and the initially learned features are not sufficiently robust.
-Table~\ref{tab:varying_initial_task} illustrates the results with respect to diverse initial task sizes; our approach consistently outperforms the baselines regardless of initial task sizes. \paragraph{\bf Cross-class augmentation strategy} As discussed earlier, one reasonable augmentation strategy is to adopt the gradient direction that preserves the original class label and reduces the classification loss.
+\paragraph{\bf Initial task size} We evaluate CCFA in the settings, where the initial task is small and the initially learned features are not sufficiently robust.
+Table~\ref{tab:varying_initial_task} illustrates the results with respect to diverse initial task sizes; our approach outperforms the baselines regardless of initial task sizes. \paragraph{\bf Cross-class augmentation strategy} As discussed earlier, one reasonable augmentation strategy is to adopt the gradient direction that preserves the original class label and reduces the classification loss.
 We compare CCFA with CCFA towards the ground-truth labels (CCFA towards GT) to demonstrate the efficiency of the proposed algorithm with various memory budgets in Table~\ref{tab:ccfa_gt}.
 Note that CCFA outperforms CCFA towards GT in all settings and their performance gap increases as the memory size gets smaller.
 This result implies that the cross-class augmentation strategy in CCFA yields more diversity in the synthesized representations and alleviates the lack of augmentation sources in a limited memory environment.

-\paragraph{\bf Computational complexity} CCFA incurs a small amount of additional computation for the iterative procedure to augment features because the gradients are computed with respect to the classification layer only.
+\paragraph{\bf Computational complexity} CCFA incurs a small amount of additional computation because the gradients are computed with respect to the classification layer only.
 On a single NVIDIA RTX GPU, PODNet with CCFA requires 1.53 seconds per iteration while PODNet requires 1.50s with batch size 128 under the ResNet-18 backbone.